FakeRealTrump/OS_course_lab/qu_lab1/Manual for lab1- UNIX Shell with History Feature.md

 ### Exception handle?

-The program is devided to three level by the three class.
-Every class make sure handle exception on its level, and high-level class called an interface from low-level dont care about whether there will be a exception, and low-level class's method being called  dont care about anything wrong in arguements too.For example, historyList has a interface for execute our customed command !!.It'll handle the situation if there is no history command, won't transmit a wrong argument to low-level.
+The program is divided into three level by the three class.
+Every class make sure handle exception on its level, and high-level class called an interface from low-level dont care about whether there will be a exception, and low-level class's method being called  dont care about anything wrong in arguements too.For example, historyList has a interface for execute our customize command !!.It'll handle the situation if there is no history command, won't transmit a wrong argument to low-level.

 ```
 void historyList::ExecuteLasteatCommand()